mahfoozm/CoverGPT/README.md

 ## Usage
 Before generating your first cover letter, ensure that you have set your API key and filled out your user information.
 If you want a more personalized cover letter, upload your resume.
 You can still generate a cover letter without uploading your resume; but it will be of much lower quality.

+## Requirements
+Requires the following python packages: tk, customtkinter, PyPDF2, revChatGPT

+You also need XeTeX installed on your system.

 ## Using your own cover letter template
 A LaTeX template is provided, but you can use your own if you wish.
 If you choose to use your own template, make the following replacements in your .tex file:
 - First Name: #firstName